ayasyrev/model_constructor/README.md

 ## First version

-First version, it deprecated, but still here for compatability.
+First version, it deprecated, but still here for compatibility.

 ```python
 from model_constructor.net import Net